 Safety covers are available in what is called a stock cover, ready to ship in 24 hours.
 Stock safety covers match the most common sizes of in ground pools, and can be purchased for under $500.
 Although stock safety covers will allow for some variance in pool size, (up to 6 inches), you should be careful not to install a stock cover on a pool that does not match up.
 Uneven wear will shorten the life of a stock cover placed on a non-stock pool shape or size, and this will also void the manufacturer’s warranty.
 Stock covers also will not be suitable for pools with varying deck levels or those with obstructions within 12-18″ of the pool’s edge.

 If your pool does not meet the stated pool size for a given cover or does not fulfill all of these requirements you will want to purchase a custom cover.
 In The Swim offers a Custom Safety Cover Quick Estimator online.
 Just fill in some basic details about your pool, and a quick estimate is returned.
 If you are ready to purchase a cover you will need to provide very detailed A-B measurements to ensure the cover will fit properly.
 In my last blog post a few weeks back, I talked in detail about A-B measurements and how to do them yourself.

 I hope this information has helped you to make a decision about which type of swimming pool cover is right for you, or, at the very least, has helped you determine what questions you have and what you need to research further.
-You will find lots of additional information online, including at our website intheswim.com.
+You will find lots of additional information about our winter pool covers online, including at our website intheswim.com.
 If you have any questions please give us a call, we want to help you find the best pool cover to suit your needs!

 InTheSwim Staff Blogger